UWPCE-PythonCert/ProgrammingInPython/source/exercises/html_renderer/html_renderer_tutorial.rst

 What needs to be there?
 Well, self closing tags can have attributes, same as other elements.
 So we need a lot of the same code here as with the other ``render()`` methods.
 You could copy and paste the ``Element.render()`` method, and edit it a bit.
 But that's a "Bad Idea" -- remember DRY (Don't Repeat Yourself)?
 You really don't want two copies of that attribute rendering code you worked so hard on.
 How do we avoid that?
 We take advantage of the power of subclassing.
-If you put the code to render the opening (and closing) tags in it's own method, then we can call that method from multiple render methods, something like:
+If you put the code to render the opening (and closing) tags in its own method, then we can call that method from multiple render methods, something like:

 .. code-block:: python